PZ Cassiopeiae: Characteristics

+In 1956, R. Weber announced his discovery that the star's brightness varies.

 PZ Cas is a slow semi-regular variable star with the period quoted as 925 days in the General Catalogue of Variable Stars, although periods of 850 and 3,195 days have been derived.
 The visual range is approximate magnitude 8–10, large for this type of variable.

 Supergiant or AGB star

 PZ Cas has traditionally been treated as a massive supergiant, comparable to others such as VY CMa, but there is some evidence that it is a possible less massive O-rich S- or SC-type Asymptotic Giant Branch (AGB) or post-AGB star.
 It shows enrichment of Zr and Ba, but not Li as would be expected for a true supergiant.

 Companion

 PZ Cas has a Cepheid variable companion, a 13th magnitude star 12" away.